...

 Options trading with puts & calls is multi-faceted and can offer attractive returns.
 If you do everything right, you can build solid positions with options and earn returns with them on a monthly or weekly basis.
 The commissions in the examples are very low.
 In reality, they are often several hundred francs that you can "earn" as a seller.

 On the other hand, options are absolutely beginner-unfriendly and not suitable for newcomers.
 You can build up certain hedges for your portfolio with options - if you know what you are really doing.
-In addition to all the risk associated with these instruments, however, one should not forget the fees.
+Besides all the risk involved with these instruments, one should not forget the fees.
 A hedging strategy that is so expensive that it "eats" the return is probably missing its purpose.

 Again, we would like to point out that outside of this post, you should read up on options as best you can before wagering real money.